List of Documents which DV Lottery Winners Must Prepare

-Second: Please find below a list of the documents that you will be required to submit to the Embassy at the time of your visa interview.
-It is strongly recommended that you begin obtaining these documents as soon as possible after receiving your invitation.
+Second: Prepare all required documents per the list below for submitting to the Embassy at the time of your visa interview.
 Please do not send any of the documents listed below to the KCC.

 - PASSPORTS: Your passport must be valid for travel to the United States and must have at least six months validity beyond the issuance date of your visa.
 Each visa applicant, regardless of age, must present their own passport.

 UNOBTAINABLE BIRTH CERTIFICATE: In rare cases, it may be impossible to obtain a birth certificate, for example, when official records have been destroyed or when governments are unable or unwilling to issue a certificate.
 In such cases, you should obtain a statement to that effect from the civil registrar's office and proceed to obtain secondary evidence of birth.
 A baptismal certificate may be submitted for consideration, if baptism of the child took place shortly after the child’s birth.
 The certificate must contain the child’s date of birth, place of birth and information concerning parentage.
 Should a baptismal certificate be unobtainable, a close relative, preferably the applicant's mother, should prepare a notary certified statement giving the child’s date of birth, place of birth, the names of both parents, and the maiden name of the mother.

 - OTHER DOCUMENTS REFLECTING NAME CHANGE: You must present additional evidence from archives or courts, if the above listed ones do not reflect all name changes you have had in the past.
 For example, you changed your birth name to married name, and back to your birth name after a divorce - you must present records from archives confirming the name change at the time of marriage if the divorce documents do not contain that information.